Updated May 22, 2023

 - Focused on how to deliver work in a single sprint.

-- Helps prioritize work as per the requirements of the customer and the final deliverable.
+- Helps prioritize work per the customer’s requirements and the final deliverable.

-- Help teams to supervise the progress and ensure that the goals are aligned with.
+- We help teams supervise the progress and ensure goal alignment.

 4. What is Done?

-‘Definition of done’ in a scrum means that it helps teams specify a work as done.
-This is how teams can estimate the extent to which work has been completed.
+‘Definition of done’ in a scrum helps teams specify a work as done.
+This is how teams can estimate how much work has been completed.

 Activities in a Scrum Basics

 The team performs Scrum activities in iterations, utilizing the time for preparation and applying all the learnings.

 Scrum activities include:

 - Sprint Planning